 The Plan offers many investment choices through TIAA.
 These include annuities, money market funds, real estate funds and equities.
 Each of these categories carries a different degree of investment risk.

-As a Plan participant, you may make changes to your investment choices by going online at www.tiaa.org/lesley, or by contacting a TIAA counselor anytime during the year.
-Call the TIAA Counseling Center at 800.842.2252 to speak to a counselor.
+As a Plan participant, you may make changes to your investment choices by going online at www.tiaa.org/lesley, or by contacting a TIAA financial advisor anytime during the year.
+Call the TIAA Counseling Center at 800.842.2252 to speak to a financial advisor.

 Pre-Tax Versus After-Tax Contributions

 The Plan allows employees to contribute to their retirement account on a pre-tax or after-tax basis.
 By making contributions on a pre-tax basis, you lower your current state and federal income taxes.
 In this scenario, you pay taxes on your investments and earnings when you withdraw the money from your account during retirement.
-Essentially, the taxes an employee pays when receiving income in retirement might be less than what they would otherwise pay now.
+Essentially, the taxes an employee pays when receiving income in retirement might be less than what they would otherwise pay now; however, any changes in tax law could have an impact on future taxes that may need to be paid.

 In addition to being able to make pre-tax deposits, Plan participants may also make after-tax deposits to their retirement account by directing payroll deductions to the Roth 403(b) account.
 Under the Roth 403(b) feature, taxes are paid on deductions at the time they are taken from your pay.
 These deductions may be invested in the same funds as those invested with pre-tax dollars.
 However, if you meet certain requirements, when you withdraw your funds in retirement, your deposits and investment earnings are not taxed.